Brockville has two exits on Highway 401:

 - 4-5 pm: Guided tour of the Brockville Railway Tunnel (Admission is free, there is a fee if you would like a guided tour.
 Groups of less than 25: $150; groups of 25 or more: $250)

 - 5-6:30 pm: Dinner at a local restaurant

 - 6:30 pm: Depart

-Please review the information below on how to book items in your itinerary that are not part of the festival itself (Aquatarium, Tunnel, and restaurants).
+Please review the information below on how to book items in your itinerary that are not part of the festival itself (Aquatarium, Tunnel, Cruise line, restaurants, etc.).